-Check for new updates The firewall will conduct a search for new system updates on update servers (Objects/Network objects) and will display them on the screen.
-Select the update: Select an update file Select the firewall update to be installed and insert it in the field using the button Save the active partition on the backup partition before updating the firewall If this option is selected, you will back up your system's main partition on the backup partition, in order to keep a record of it.
-The appliance will reboot and update the firewall version Update firmware Apply the selected update on your appliance by clicking on this button.
+Select the update: Save the active Select the firewall update to be installed and insert it in the field using the button The SHA1 fingerprint of the update file is displayed when you click on the link with its name.
+When a new firmware version is available, the Release Notes link will enable the user to download the version release notes applicable to the firmware version offered for download.
+If this option is selected, you will back up your system's main partition on the partition on the backup partition before updating the firewall backup partition, in order to keep a record of it.
+The firewall will restart after the update is complete.
+Updating the firmware Apply the selected update on your appliance by clicking on this button. • NOTE Updates to an earlier version are not supported and may cause instability, require the product to be reset.

-In case of High availability cluster, if you choose installation on both firewalls, the upgrade will be applied only to the remote firewall, to prevent your network from becoming inaccessible.
+In high availability clusters, if you choose to enable updates on both firewalls, the upgrade will be applied only to the remote firewall, to prevent your network from becoming inaccessible.
 Proceed as follows to enable this upgrade on your active firewall:

 - 1. Ensure that the upgrade of the passive firewall on the Dashboard (Hardware component) screen is complete. - 2.
-Go back to the Maintenance module, System upgrade tab and select "This firewall" as the Firewall to be upgraded,

-3. In advanced properties, select the option "Enable the firmware downloaded earlier" then click on Upgrade the firewall.
+Go back to the Maintenance module, System upgrade tab and select "This firewall" as the Firewall to be upgraded, - 3.
+In advanced properties, select the option "Enable the firmware downloaded earlier" then click on Upgrade the firewall.